 - Primate's Palace

-What is included in the tour to Bratislava?
+What is included in the excursion to Bratislava

-- A private local guide who will be available on an exclusive basis for you and your travel companions.
+- A private local guide who will be available in excusive for you and your travel companions

-- Private transfer to and from Bratistlava with pick-up and drop-off from your hotel in Budapest.
+- The private transfer to and from Bratislava with pick-up and drop-off from your hotel in Budapest

 - The guided city tour of Bratislava